tlswg/tls13-spec/draft-ietf-tls-tls13.md

 KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in
 {{updating-traffic-keys}}.
-Upon receiving a KeyUpdate, the receiver MUST update their receiving keys and if they have not already updated their sending state up to or past the then current receiving generation MUST send their own KeyUpdate prior to sending any other messages.
-This mechanism allows either side to force an update to the entire connection.
+Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

+Each implementation MUST receive a min_send_generation counter that is initialized to 0 at the time the traffic keys are installed.
+Upon receiving a KeyUpdate, if the receiver has sent any data records since receiving the last KeyUpdate it MUST also increment its min_send_generation value by 1.
+Otherwise, the min_send_generation MUST remain unchanged.
+Prior to sending a record, if min_send_generation is greater than the current sending generation, the sender MUST first send a KeyUpdate.

+This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.

-Note that if implementations independently send their own KeyUpdates and they cross in flight, this only results in an update of one generation; when each side receives the other side's update it just updates its receive keys and notes that the generations match and thus no send update is needed.
+If implementations independently send their own KeyUpdates and they cross in flight, then both sides simply notes that it has already updated without sending an additional update.

 Note that the side which sends its KeyUpdate first needs to retain its receive traffic keys (though not the traffic secret) for the previous generation of keys until it receives the KeyUpdate from the other side.
+Because the send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

 Both sender and receiver MUST encrypt their KeyUpdate messages with the old keys.
 Additionally, both sides MUST enforce that